 WHAT THE ARTISTIC DIRECTOR WILL RECEIVE

-A $200 honorarium per group for the commission of your design, oversight, and instruction of art on canvas that will bring in a unique way to cancer survivors in this community.
-Artistic Directors may choose to donate their time and talent.
+A $200 honorarium per group for the commission of your design, oversight, and instruction of art on canvas that will bring hope in a unique way to cancer survivors in this community.
+Artistic Directors may choose to forgo the honorarium and donate their time and talent if desired.

-Name recognition on plaque next to the displayed artwork (at various locations throughout the community) and on the back of commemorative art cards.
+Name recognition on a plaque next to the displayed artwork (at various locations throughout the community) and on the back of commemorative art cards.

 Professional website exposure on the Art of Life website and/or social media